Too Many Audio Interfaces? Here's How to Choose the Right One

 Select options and limit the number of products

-The number of inputs on an audio interface determines how many audio sources can be connected and recorded simultaneously.
-This factor is crucial for users who need to manage multiple audio signals at once, such as in recording studios or live performances.
+The number of inputs on an audio interface determines how many audio sources you can connect simultaneously.
+This is crucial for tailoring the interface to your recording needs, whether it's for a solo podcast or a full band setup.

 Popular options